Gay Police Association: 2006 advertisement controversy

-In 2006, an advert by the Gay Police Association in The Independent attracted a record number of complaints, mainly from Christians and Christian organisations many of whom organised a campaign against the advert and urged people to complain to the ASA.
-The GPA agreed to withdraw the advert as a result of the findings of the Advertising Standards Authority (ASA).
+In 2006, an advert by the Gay Police Association in The Independent attracted a record number of complaints, mainly from Christians and Christian organisations many of whom organised a campaign against the advert and urged people to complain to the Advertising Standards Authority (ASA).
+The GPA agreed to withdraw the advert as a result of the findings of the ASA.
 The GPA advert showed a Bible lying next to a pool of blood, accompanied by the following text: "In the last 12 months, the Gay Police Association has recorded a 74% increase in homophobic incidents, where the sole or primary motivating factor was the religious belief of the perpetrator".
 Over 500 separate complaints about the advert were made, the highest number for any advert that year.

 The ASA upheld three classes of complaints.
 First, the advert was considered to be "likely to cause offence to those readers who were Christian" and breached Clause 5.1 of the Code of Advertising Practice.
 Second, the advert, "by featuring spilled blood prominently, wrongly suggested that all the reported incidents involved physical injury" and breached Clause 7.1 of the Code.
 Third, the GPA was unable to substantiate the claims made in the advert – a further breach of the Code, this time of Clause 3.1.
 The ASA did not uphold the complaint that the advert implied that the Bible condoned anti-homosexual attacks or that the advert incited violence towards 'people of faith', especially Christians.